Car: Components and design

+Propulsion and fuels

+Fossil fuels

-Most cars in use in the early 2020s run on gasoline burnt in an internal combustion engine (ICE).
-The International Organization of Motor Vehicle Manufacturers says that, in countries that mandate low sulfur gasoline, gasoline-fuelled cars built to late 2010s standards (such as Euro-6) emit very little local air pollution.
-Some cities ban older gasoline-fuelled cars and some countries plan to ban sales in future.
+Most cars in use in the mid 2020s run on petrol burnt in an internal combustion engine (ICE).
+Some cities ban older more polluting petrol-driven cars and some countries plan to ban sales in future.
 However, some environmental groups say this phase-out of fossil fuel vehicles must be brought forwards to limit climate change.
-Production of gasoline-fuelled cars peaked in 2017.
+Production of petrol-fuelled cars peaked in 2017.

 Other hydrocarbon fossil fuels also burnt by deflagration (rather than detonation) in ICE cars include diesel, autogas, and CNG.
 Removal of fossil fuel subsidies, concerns about oil dependence, tightening environmental laws and restrictions on greenhouse gas emissions are propelling work on alternative power systems for cars.
 This includes hybrid vehicles, plug-in electric vehicles and hydrogen vehicles.
-Out of all cars sold in 2021, nine per cent were electric, and by the end of that year there were more than 16 million electric cars on the world's roads.
-Despite rapid growth, less than two per cent of cars on the world's roads were fully electric and plug-in hybrid cars by the end of 2021.
+As of 2025 one in four cars sold is electric but, despite rapid growth, less than one in twenty cars on the world's roads were fully electric and plug-in hybrid cars by the end of 2024.
 Cars for racing or speed records have sometimes employed jet or rocket engines, but these are impractical for common use.
 Oil consumption has increased rapidly in the 20th and 21st centuries because there are more cars; the 1980s oil glut even fuelled the sales of low-economy vehicles in OECD countries.
-The BRIC countries are adding to this consumption.